steveculshaw/SWADE-Immersive-Macros/Chase-Scenes.md

 ## Setting up a custom background

 You can set up a custom background for these layouts by simply editing the scenes background image.
-By doing this however, the scenes properties may change. **It is of utmost importancy to keep the original properties.** These are as follows:
+By doing this however, the scenes properties may change. **It is of utmost importance to keep the original properties.** These are as follows:

 ### Scene Dimensions